Ratibořské Hory: History

 Ratibořské Hory was founded in 1527 and further developed during the 16th century into a mining town because of growing mining activities, mostly of the silver ores.
+Mineworkers were coming from the Ore Mountain Mining Region.
+The settlement was a royal property until 1586, when Emperor Rudolf II left it to the Rosenberg family.
+In 1611, after the death of the last Rosenberg, it was again acquired by the royal chamber.

-Mineworkers were coming from Ore Mountain Mining Region.
-After the Thirty Years' War a new rise in silver mining occurred after 1737 under lordship of the Schwarzenbergs and at the end of the 18th century the population reached its peak of over 2,000.
+A new rise in silver mining occurred after 1737, when Ratibořské Hory was acquired by the Schwarzenberg family.
+At the end of the 18th century, the population reached its peak of over 2,000.